 We can assist with developing smoke-free policies.

+The second type of inspection is an Access to Minors or Test Shop.
+These inspections are conducted twice annually to verify that tobacco or electronic cigarette products are not being sold to individuals under the age of 19.
 Infractions found during either of these inspections can lead to an offence notice (ticket).
-If a vendor is convicted 2 times within 5 years, they may be given a Prohibition Order, which means that they will not be able to sell tobacco products for a set period of time.
-An initial Prohibition Order lasts 6 months, but the time increases if the vendor receives additional orders.
+If a vendor is convicted two times within five years, they may be given a Prohibition Order, which means that they will not be able to sell tobacco products for a set period of time.
+An initial Prohibition Order lasts six months, but the time increases if the vendor receives additional orders.

 Check Before You Go!
 Inspection and enforcement information